 Angela began to work within the Italian community, working at the Centre Leonardo da Vinci as of 2005 and began teaching Italian at the Cont.
 Ed level in 2008.
 Since then, she has taught Italian language and culture courses to various age groups in both the anglo and franco sectors, from elementary school level PELO and PICAI, to adolescents at various Montreal CEGEPS to evening courses for adults, adapting the material along the way and always seeking to make language acquisition both educational and entertaining.

 514-457-6610 ext.
 5912

-For a listing of courses offered by the Language, Literature and Culture Department, please visit both the Creative Arts and the General Education (Complementary courses) sections of the Course Calendar.
+For a listing of courses offered by the Language, Literature and Culture Department, please visit both the Arts, Literature and Communication and the General Education (Complementary courses) sections of the program planner.